johnpeart/johnpeart.github.io/src/posts/blogpost/2013-08-23-dissertation.md

 ## Implications and conclusions

-This paper set out to explore the significance of the appointment process to the policy outputs of monetary policy committees, taking the case of the Bank of England's Monetary Policy Committee.
+This paper set out to explore the significance of the appointment process to the policy outputs of monetary policy committees, taking the case of the Bank of England’s Monetary Policy Committee.
 At the start of the paper I argued that if we were able to make the assumption that the underlying monetary policy preferences of policymakers were inherently stable, then the significance of the appointment process could be severe.
 If the appointment process was centred on one, political individual – such as the Chancellor of the Exchequer, then the credible commitment of central bank independence would be an illusion and this paper would help to expose an inconvenient truth.

 What I have found is that this assumption is not necessarily true.
 Members preferences can and do change, and these changes are unpredictable.
 As a result, so are the actions of those actors.
-The importance of the MPC's appointment process to its policy outputs is not necessarily as clear as previously theorised.
+The importance of the MPC’s appointment process to its policy outputs is not necessarily as clear as previously theorised.
 Whilst it is somewhat inevitable that different kinds of appointment processes will make a difference in some way, the relationship previously highlighted by Hix et al. (2010) is clearly far from certain.
-The problem with the asserted relationship is two-fold; first it presupposes that the Chancellor has reliable information about a member's underlying preferences before appointment, and then supposes those preferences remain stable.
+The problem with the asserted relationship is two-fold; first it presupposes that the Chancellor has reliable information about a member’s underlying preferences before appointment, and then supposes those preferences remain stable.
 My evidence suggests that these preferences can change very suddenly and easily, especially during times of economic turbulence.

 The evidence presented in this paper has further shown the lack of clarity and loss of information inherent in pure statistical, quantitative analysis; the data must be contextualised in order for us to make any meaningful conclusions.
 Equally, whilst the methodology in this paper can tell us a great deal, it cannot tell us the significance of the appointment process in absolute terms.
 Future research may wish to combine the benefits of raw statistical modelling with content analysis in some way to try to better explain the link between appointments and policy outputs.